-Where: Global Pagoda Road, Next to Esselworld, Borivali West, Gorai Village
+- Location: Global Pagoda Road, Next to Esselworld, Borivali West, Gorai Village

-5. Check out different fish varieties at Fish Park
+5. Check out Different Fish Varieties at Fish Park

 Spread across an area of 10,000 square feet, this fish park is the first one of its kind in Mumbai.
 This park features eight big tanks with has a capacity of 460 liters of water.